jonahb/rpath/README.md

 * Each vertex has zero or more named attributes, and
 * Each vertex may have associated data called "content."

-RPath expressions assume only this abstract model.
-They can be applied to any graph for which there is an adapter.
+Adapters implement this abstraction for a particular type of graph.
+RPath can operate on any graph for which there is an adapter.

 ## Expressions

-An RPath expression, given a graph, produces a value—a vertex, a vertex array, the value of an attribute, or a vertex's content.
+An RPath expression, given a graph, selects a value—a vertex, a vertex array, the value of an attribute, or a vertex's content.
 RPath expressions are constructed by chaining methods inside the block passed to `RPath`.

 ### Selecting Vertices